G-dH/advanced-alttab-window-switcher/README.md

 - Optional automatic filter switching in search mode - the switcher can be set to list windows from the current monitor but you can find windows from other monitors and workspaces by typing.
 - Optional default window grouping settings: *None / Current workspace first / Applications / Workspaces*.
 - **Filter, sorting and grouping modes can be switched on the fly** when needed using hotkeys.
 - The switcher can work also as an **aplication launcher with Favorite applications** and search all installed applications (all with properly installed `.desktop` files) and GNOME Settings.
-You can search applications not only by names, but also by their category, keywords, description and name of executable.
+You can search applications not only by names, but also by their description, keywords, category and name of executable.
 - Built-in **workspace switcher** with `Wraparound` and `Ingore Last (empty) Workspace` options allows you to navigate between workspaces using the Up/Down arrow keys.
 - Separately **adjustable sizes** of window preview and app icon combo (the larger one is used as the base and the smaller one as the front icon), single application window list icons and application list icons.
+- windows can be rised immediately as they are selected in the switcher list, otherwise you can do so by pressing a dedicated hotkey.
+- With multimonitor setup **you can move the switcher popup to any connected monitor on the fly** using hotkeys.
+You can also choose whether the switcher should appear always on the primary monitor or the one with mouse pointer.
 - Optional workspace index on each window item so you can see to which workspace the window belongs.
 - Direct window activation using `F`unction keys with optional `F<n>` key indicator on each item in the switcher.
-- Optionally windows can be rised immediately as they are selected in the switcher list, otherwise you can do so by pressing a dedicated hotkey.
-- With multimonitor setup **you can move the switcher popup to any connected monitor on the fly** using hotkeys.
-You can also choose whether the switcher should appear always on the primary monitor or the one with mouse pointer.
+- Super key can be set to open App or Window switcher instead of the default Activities overview.
 - Bult-in window and app controls, see Hotkeys paragraph below.
-- Hotkey for creating **live window previews - thumbnails** that you can place anywhere on the screen and are always on top.
-This thumbnails can be adjusted using a mouse and you can use them as a shortcut that can activate or close the source window as described below.
-The thumbnail can also be switched into an aplication icon instead of the preview.
-- Super key can be set to open App/Window switcher instad of the default Activities overview.

 ### Hotkeys